-North Carolina Geographic Information System (NC DIT-T formerly the GIS Section)
+North Carolina Geographic Information System (NC DIT-T GIS Unit)

 The NCDIT-T GIS Group's roadway linear referencing system (LRS) represents all public roads in NC and serves as the official system of record for roads maintained by the state.
 The LRS is maintained in an enterprise environment using ESRI Roads & Highways software.